 When should I choose recessed?

 In design-sensitive spaces (lobbies, galleries, corporate interiors) or where projection could interfere with traffic or headroom.
-See Recessed Emergency Lights.
+See Recessed Emergency Lighting.